China-Pakistan Joint Agriculture Working Group Evaluates Developments and Starts New Initiatives

 Meta Description:

-The China-Pakistan Joint Working Group on Agriculture recently reviewed progress and approved new initiatives to strengthen agricultural cooperation.
-Read how this collaboration is shaping the future of sustainable farming between the two countries.
+The China-Pakistan Joint Working Group on Agriculture recently evaluated progress and endorsed new efforts to promote bilateral agricultural cooperation.
+Read how this relationship is influencing the future of sustainable farming in both nations.

 Table of Contents: